-With more than 75 years of experience in agricultural conservation work, Maryland's 24 soil conservation districts have helped hundreds of exceptional farmer-conservationists install BMPs on their farms to protect natural resources.
-In establishing FSCAP,

-MASCD wanted to develop a recognition program that would be respected and valued by farmers and environmentalists alike.
+With more than 75 years of experience in agricultural conservation work, Maryland's 24 soil conservation districts have helped hundreds of exceptional farmers install BMPs on their farms to protect natural resources.
+In establishing FSCAP, MASCD wanted to develop a recognition program that would be respected and valued by farmers and environmentalists alike.

 With this overarching goal in mind, MASCD brought together a team of agricultural and environmental experts to develop the FSCAP recognition program.
 Joining MASCD as core partners are the Maryland Farm Bureau, Chesapeake Bay Foundation, Maryland Department of Agriculture and USDA's Natural Resources Conservation Service.
+The local soil conservation district provides key information in every FSCAP review.